Franisz/zUtilities/README.md

 - Allows to quickly save / load game with `F10` and `F12` keys.

   - Range of save slots used for quick save can be adjusted in `gothic.ini` with `iMinSaveSlot`, `iMaxSaveSlot` options.
-Default it's 5 bottom slots.
+Default, it's 5 bottom slots.
   - Notice strings are set automatically depending on system language but still can be changed manually in `gothic.ini` with `sCantSave`, `sCantLoad` and `sNoSave` options.
   - This feature can be disabled in `gothic.ini` with `bUseQuickSave` option.